-- (2) Of the members of the panel - one is to be an occupational physician who is an approved medical specialist; - (b) one is to be a person - who in the opinion of WorkCover WA, has knowledge of, and experience in, matters relating to the labour market; and - who is not an officer of WorkCover WA; (ii) - one is to be an officer of WorkCover WA who is (c) experienced in the review of injury management. - A person is not eligible to be a member of the panel if the (3) person - has treated or examined the worker concerned in a professional capacity; or - has had dealings with, or has knowledge of, the worker (b) concerned in a professional capacity. - (4) The Director is to nominate one of the members of the panel to be its chairman.
+- (2) Of the members of the panel - (a) one is to be an occupational physician who is an approved medical specialist; - (b) one is to be a person - (i) who in the opinion of WorkCover WA, has knowledge of, and experience in, matters relating to the labour market; and - (ii) who is not an officer of WorkCover WA; - (c) one is to be an officer of WorkCover WA who is experienced in the review of injury management. - (3) A person is not eligible to be a member of the panel if the person - (a) has treated or examined the worker concerned in a professional capacity; or - (b) has had dealings with, or has knowledge of, the worker concerned in a professional capacity. - (4) The Director is to nominate one of the members of the panel to be its chairman.